What you can do

 The environment in which you sleep is also important.
 Follow these sleep hygiene tips to get a better night’s rest:

-- Resist napping longer than 30 minutes during the day.
+- Resist napping longer than

 - Keep screens — like your television, computer, or phone — out of your bedroom.